 A visit to Emohua Local Government Area of Rivers State proves that the Nigerian government has more to do to address the endemic level of pollution and degradation caused by oil spillage in the area.
 Rumuekpe, a community in the local government is devastated by massive pollution and degradation.

 According to inhabitants of the area, the community has been unable to access good water for drinking and other domestic use.
 Mrs Paulina Eze, a member of the community lamented the frustration members of the community faced in accessing clean water.
-She told Social Action’s team that the sorry state of Rumuekpe dated back to 2010, few years after the crisis which ravaged the land but till date the cause of the pollution in the community cannot be traced.
+She told Alone’s team that the sorry state of Rumuekpe dated back to 2010, few years after the crisis which ravaged the land but till date the cause of the pollution in the community cannot be traced.

 The people of Rumuekpe community have consistently sought government’s intervention and support with no success.
 They claim that the government had sent two representatives to examine the depth of the oil pollution but has since done nothing about it.
 They therefore appeal to the government to live up to its responsibility and save the people of Rumuekpe from environmental destruction.

 He therefore calls for justice for the people of Rumuekpe and other communities suffering from the endemic effect of environmental pollution resulting from resource extraction.
-Social Action calls on the Nigerian government to ensure the cleanup of all polluted lands in the Niger delta and help restore the people’s socio-economic life”.
+Alone calls on the Nigerian government to ensure the cleanup of all polluted lands in the Niger delta and help restore the people’s socio-economic life”.
 There is need for a speedy restoration of the Rumuekpe community and the provision of life saving amenities such as clean portable water.
 We call for investigation into the cause of the pollution in Rumuekpe and the perpetrator must be made to carry out immediate remediation and compensate the people for their losses.